-How do we explain what a good retention trend looks like?
+So, how do we explain what a good retention trend looks like?
 Imagine measuring the retention rate after 14 days, for instance, with the y-axis tracking activity usage and the x-axis representing time elapsed.

-If the cohort retention rate continues to decline across time, there’s a problem with retention.
+Moreover, if the cohort retention rate continues to decline across time, there’s a problem with retention.